snehilvj/dmc-docs/docs/richtexteditor/richtexteditor.md

 .. exec::docs.richtexteditor.labels

-Most labels are used to add `aria-label` and `title` attributes to the toolbar controls, some of the labels can be a function that returns string.
+Most labels are used to add `aria-label` and `title` attributes to the toolbar controls.
+Some labels support f-string formatting for dynamic values.
 If you do not provide all labels, then they will be merged with the default labels.

 Here are all available labels with their defaults:
 ```python